-The US government’s High-Value Detainee Interrogation Group uses science-based, ethical, and rights-respecting methods of interrogation.
-Christian A. Meissner, a professor of Psychology at Iowa State University and Susan E. Brandon, research programme manager at the HIG, have been responsible for coordinating an unclassified interrogation research programme that puts these evidence-based techniques at the heart of training and practice.
+The US government's High-Value Detainee Interrogation Group uses science-based, ethical, and rights-respecting methods of interrogation.
+The authors of this article, Christian Meissner and Susan Brandon, have been responsible for coordinating an unclassified interrogation research programme that puts these evidence-based techniques at the heart of training and practice.

 While interrogators have successfully collected criminal evidence and human intelligence for decades, the methods used have at times brought about the collection of false confessions and misleading intelligence information.
-In fact, a 2006 Intelligence Science Board study concluded that the US government’s interrogation practices were largely devoid of any scientific validity (see ‘Improving practice through research’ in CSR issue 1).
+In fact, a 2006 Intelligence Science Board study concluded that the US government’s interrogation practices were largely devoid of any scientific validity.
 To address this issue, the Obama administration established the High-Value Detainee Interrogation Group (HIG) in 2010.
 In addition to its operational mandate, the HIG was tasked with creating an unclassified program of research to evaluate best practices in lawful interrogation.

-With more than 100 publications stemming from the first five years of the research programme and additional new research projects underway in 2016-17, a parallel training programme is enabling practitioners in law enforcement, the Defense Intelligence Agency, the FBI, and the CIA, to work directly with researchers to embed their findings and best practices into day-to-day operations.
+With more than a hundred publications stemming from the first five years of the research programme, and additional new research projects underway in 2016/17, a parallel training programme is enabling practitioners in law enforcement, the Defense Intelligence Agency, the FBI, and the CIA, to work directly with researchers to embed their findings and best practices into day-to-day operations.

 The science of interrogation

 The emerging science of interrogation relies on a variety of disciplines and fields of study for its theoretical and scientific foundation (from criminal to clinical interviewing), many of which have offered a foundation of research to build upon.